dnester/cop-migration-profiler/README.md

 ## Usage

-Review the `CONFIG.JSON` file and populate with the appropriate account information.
+Review the `config.json` file and populate with the appropriate account information.
 At a minimum, you must set:

-1. Customer Tenant (`customer`)
+1. Customer Tenant (line 2 of the config file.
+The tenant name will be the name in the login URL (ex, "https://`DEMO`.polaris.synopsys.com"))
-2. API Token
+2. API Token (line 3 of the config file)

 Optionally, you can use your `EMAIL` and `PASSWORD` if you do not have access the API KEY.